 - To support a client, the system needs to have a presentation layer through which the user can submit operations and obtain a result. - The application logic establishes what operations can be performed over the system and how they take place.
 It takes care of enforcing the business rules and establish the business processes. - The resource manager deals with the organization (storage, indexing, and retrieval) of the data necessary to support the application logic.
-This is typically a database but it can also be any other data management system.
+This is typically a database but it can also be any ~10 years Data management systems (operational and strategic data) a database but it can also be any other data management system.